Terms and Conditions of Trade with Sigrist Design, that covers quotes, sales orders and supply of goods and services.

 10.3 The Customer appoints the Company or an authorised officer of the Company to be its attorney for the purpose of executing and registering such documents.

 11.1 Except as provided for in these Conditions of Quotation and Sale, to the maximum extent permitted by law, all warranties, conditions, representations and guarantees (whether express or implied) in respect of the Agreement, the Goods or the Services are excluded.
 Used Goods are sold in an ‘as is’ condition and no warranties (express or implied) of any kind are given in respect of used Goods.

 11.2 The Company will provide the Customer with details of any applicable manufacturers’ warranties in respect of the Goods (where the Company is not the manufacturer), which will be the only warranties given to the Customer in respect of those Goods.

-11.3 The Company warrants that any plant it manufactures will be free from defects in materials and workmanship for 180 days from the date the plant is delivered to the Customer.
+11.4 The Company warrants that any major Plant it manufactures will be free from defects in materials and workmanship for 180 days from the date the Plant is delivered to the Customer.
 The Company’s liability is limited, at the Company’s election, to the replacement or repair of the defective materials or the repair of the defective workmanship.
 This warranty does not cover labour for removal or installation, or parts or exchange components.
 The Customer will bear all transportation and handling costs.

 12.1 The Company may terminate all or any part of an Order which remains unperformed or the Agreement as a whole immediately on written notice to the Customer if: (a) the Customer breaches the Agreement and fails to remedy that breach within 3 days of receiving notice to do so; (b) the Customer becomes insolvent, bankrupt, dies, ceases to carry on business, enters into liquidation or administration or has a receiver appointed to any of its assets; or (c) in the Company’s opinion any other event occurs which is likely to materially affect the Customer’s ability to meets its obligations to the Company.